Kishore1071/InterviewPreparation/WebBasics.md

 # What is scope of variable?

-    Scope of variable defines the availability of a variable.
+    Scope of variable defines the availability of a variable in file.
 The variable declared inside the function will have a local scope, it is available only inside the function and the variable declared outside the functions have a global scope.